Age of consent in Europe: Italy

 The age of consent in Italy is 14 years, with a close-in-age exception that allows those aged 13 to engage in sexual activity with partners who are less than 3 years older than them.

-The age of consent rises to 16 if one of the participants has some kind of influence on the other (e.g. parent - being a natural or an adoptive one, teacher, tutor, etc.).
+The age of consent rises to 16 if one of the participants has some kind of influence on the other (e.g. parent, whether a natural or an adoptive one, teacher, tutor, etc.).

-Not knowing that the victim is underage is not a legal defence, except when it was unavoidable ignorance.
-If the minor involved is under the age of 11, the crime can be punished even without a complaint and the punishment is aggravated.
+If the minor involved is under the age of 10, the crime can be punished even without a complaint and the punishment is aggravated; the sentence is doubled, ranging from a minimum of 12 to a maximum of 24 years of imprisonment.
 It is also illegal to perform sexual acts in the presence of a minor aged less than 14 with the intent of allowing the minor to witness the acts, even if they do not take an active part.

-See also related Wikisource articles from the Italian Criminal Code (in Italian).
-See also more related articles from Interpol.
+Article 609 bis (Sexual Violence) reads: "Whoever, by violence or threats, or through abuse of authority, forces someone to perform or submit to sexual acts is punishable by five to ten years of imprisonment.
+The same penalty applies to anyone who induces someone to perform or submit to sexual acts: 1) by abusing the injured party's physical or mental inferiority at the time of the act; 2) by deceiving the injured party by impersonating another person.
+In less serious cases, the penalty is reduced by no more than two-thirds."
+The ruling No. 22520 of 8 June 2007 by the Fourth Criminal Section of the Supreme Court of Cassation established that breast fondling, while constituting the crime of sexual assault (Article 609-bis of the Criminal Code), can fall under the mitigating circumstances of "less seriousness" if the act is rapid, not preceded by threats, and is of limited duration.
+The assessment requires a comprehensive analysis of the conduct.